jeilers96/film-auditor-redux/src/assets/blog/90th-academy-awards-picks.md

 ### Visual Effects – Star Wars: The Last Jedi ###
 Unfortunately, I didn't get to see the two front runners in this category: Blade Runner 2049 and War for the Planet of the Apes.
 Out of the three nominations I saw, the most visually pleasing film was Star Wars: The Last Jedi.

 Those are my opinions on who I think deserves the win for each Oscar category.
-I would love to hear what your picks are or what you thought of mine.
-If you want to discuss please visit the contact page.
 I am very excited for the 90th Academy Awards tonight, and I hope everyone has a fun time watching.
 Happy Oscars!